BatGap Logo

 Rick: You are.

 Rick: Depending on what kind of state it is.
-Yeah.

-Rick: Well, I was just going to say, the reason I went off on that little rant was just that you were talking about this phase you went through where you thought you had it, but then you lost it, and then you thought you had it, but then you lost it.
-And what I was kind of alluding to is that there’s a physiological transformation that has to take place as well as a subjective change.
-And it takes a while for the physiology to really thoroughly undergo that.
-In the Eastern tradition there’s understandings in both Chinese and Indian traditions of the changes that have to take place in the subtle physiology to support enlightenment.
-And so, as a physician, you should probably understand that physiological transformation like that doesn’t generally happen overnight.
+What I was alluding to is that there’s a physiological transformation that has to take place as well as a subjective change.
+It takes a while for the physiology to thoroughly undergo that.
+In the Eastern tradition, there are understandings in both the Chinese and Indian traditions of the changes that have to take place in the subtle physiology to support enlightenment.
+As a physician, you should probably understand that a physiological transformation like that doesn’t generally happen overnight.
 It can take a while to culture.

 Rick: Yeah.